A nature loving celebrant + my gift to you

 A Lake District elopement.
 Image: Clare Gelderd Wedding Photography

 One of the special things about Humanist wedding ceremonies is the freedom they give us when choosing a location.
-Many, if not most of my couples, choose to have their wedding ceremony outdoors, whether in a garden, field or woodland setting.
+Many of my couples choose to hold their wedding ceremony outdoors, whether in a garden, field or woodland setting.
 Sure, this guarantees them AMAZING photos, but I think it’s more than that.

 The benefits of being in nature are massive.
 Nature isn’t just a pretty backdrop, it’s a soothing, healing balm for a stressful day.
 It’s a cheering, uplifting space where we can be at peace.
 At its most simple, nature is home.
 So why wouldn’t you want to incorporate nature in your wedding, whether it's a big family affair or an intimate elopement?